Marker Logo

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.

 Location.
-36° 51.945′ N, 111° 34.825′ W. Marker is near Marble Canyon, Arizona, in Coconino County.
-Marker can be reached from Lees Ferry Road.
+Marker has been permanently removed.
+It was located near 36° 51.945′ N, 111° 34.825′ W. Marker was near Marble Canyon, Arizona, in Coconino County.
+It was on Spencer Trail east of Lees Ferry Road, on the right when traveling east.
 Marker is about 1/4 mile walk east from the end of Lees ferry road.
 Touch for map.
-Marker is in this post office area: Marble Canyon AZ 86036, United States of America.
-Touch for directions.
+Marker was in this post office area: Marble Canyon AZ 86036, United States of America.

 Paid Advertisement